 Separate Arp in MIDI channel for Note On/Off events fed into the Arpeggiator (equals to the MIDI input channel by default),

-MIDI output channel for sending MIDI messages (Start/Stop, Timing Clock, and also notes received from connected MIDI controllers if Forward MIDI notes is enabled),
+Output MIDI channel for sending MIDI messages (Start/Stop, Timing Clock, and also notes received from connected MIDI controllers if Forward MIDI notes is enabled),

 Separate Arp out MIDI channel for sending notes played by the Arpeggiator if Output Arp MIDI notes is enabled,

-The option to divide the received MIDI Timing Clock (depending on the Tempo configuration) by a factor defined by the Global slowdown.
+The option to divide the received MIDI Timing Clock (depending on the Tempo configuration) by a factor defined by the Global slowdown,

-Both MIDI input channel and Arp in MIDI channel can be set to receive messages on all sixteen channels simultaneously.
+Both Input MIDI channel and Arp in MIDI channel can be set to receive messages on all sixteen channels simultaneously.